fingo/urlopia/readme.md

 - in IntelliJ Idea go to: `Run`>`Edit Configurations`>`UrlopiaApplication`
 - on the Configuration page select Environment variables and click the paste icon

+You can also create application.properties file in src/main/resources.

 #### PostgreSQL
 To create PostgreSQL role & database, navigate to `\bin` folder in your PostgreSQL installation location in the terminal and type: